Tarneeb: Auction

 There is now a round of bidding with immediate raise.
 First hand opens and bidding continues anti-clockwise.
 Players may pass or make a bid for seven or more tricks.
 A bid for a higher number of tricks outranking one for a lower number.
 A player may bid once unless outbid by a later player, in which case the earlier player may raise.
 A player who has passed may not re-enter the auction.
-If a player does not hold a leading suit (Jack/Queen/King), the player is allowed the right for a reshuffle.
+A player may reshuffle if none of their suits have any of the following: an Ace, or a King with one other card in the suit, or a Queen with two, or a Jack with three.
+If the player’s cards have, for example, no face cards except for one Jack of spades and only two other spades the Jack is considered unsupported and they may ask for a reshuffle.

 Some circles allow partners to share how good their cards are i.e., helpful, not helpful at all.
 However, this is normally against the rules.

 Play

 The objective of the declaring team is to take at least the number of tricks that they bid.
 The aim of the defenders is to hinder the declaring team from reaching their declared bid.

 The player who won the auction leads to the first trick.
 In turn, players play a card to the trick and must follow suit if they can; otherwise may play any card.
 A trick is won by the highest tarneeb (trump) in it, if any.
 If there are no tarneebs in the trick, the highest card of the suit led wins it.
 The winner of a trick leads to the next.

 In some regions, the declarer must start the first trick with his declared tarneeb suit.